 When Google started out in the crowded and chaotic search engine market, it had a revolutionary ranking algorithm that used something called “PageRank” to determine website authority.
-On the same subject : SEO.co extends SEO audit service with technical on-page SEO factor analysis.
+To see also : The Basics of SEO in 2022 [Infographic].
 It was named after Google co-founder Larry Page, not (just) the actual “website”.

 SEO specialists started using many different slang terms for PageRank – “Google Juice” or “Link Juice” were among the most popular.

 In the early years since its inception, Google did fairly well by PageRank alone and steadily expanded its market share.